bhajay/cbkim-feap/README.md

 This directory contains the FEAP simulation input files for a supercell of Silicon subject to a uniform vertical displacement.
 The supercell is composed of 16 atoms in the basis.

 ## 03_Supercell_Vacancy
-This directory contains the FEAP simulation input files for a single unit cell of Silicon subject to a uniform vertical displacement.
+This directory contains the FEAP simulation input files for a supercell of Silicon subject to a uniform vertical displacement.
 The supercell with vacancy is composed of 16-1=15 atoms in the basis in which the 14th atom was removed.

 ## spglib
 This directory is a working copy of the spglib library (https://github.com/spglib/spglib) for handling crystal symmetries.